drobledoruiz/conservation_genomics/filter.ascertainment.loci/README.md

 # filter.ascertainment.loci

-It reduces the ascertainment bias product of unequal sampling size for different populations.
+This function reduces the ascertainment bias product of unequal sampling size for different populations.
 By definition, reduced-representation sequencing (RRS) identifies variable loci present in a sample of individuals.
 If the sample contains individuals from more than one population, and the sample size for one population is larger (e.g. n1 = 20, n2 = 40), there will be loci that are polymorphic only in the larger population simply because rare alleles are more likely to be found the more individuals are included in a sample (i.e. ascertainment bias).
 This function reduces this form of ascertainment bias by